Aussiemon/Gauntlet-Slayer-Edition-Mod-Loader/README.md

 ## Installation

-1. Extract the contents to your game folder.
+1. Extract the contents of the GoG or Steam version to your game folder.
+Choose the version that matches your platform.
   - `mod_loader` should be at the folder root.
   - The modified game bundle `9e13b2414b41b842` should be in the `Contents` folder, or wherever the rest of the game bundles are.
 Replace the existing file.
+It should not have a file extension.
 2. Start the game.
 If the game opens to the main menu with a developer console in a second window, mods are active.

 ## Making mods